-The impact of the development will have a negative impact on the identified heritage resources on Erven 1 and 45, Wegdraai township, Boegoebergnedersetting RE/48.
-The lithic material is without any substantial archaeological context and deemed not conservation worthy.
+The impact of the development will have a negative impact on the identified heritage resources on Portion 16 of the Farm Boegoebergnedersetting RE/48.
+The cultural material is without any substantial archaeological context and deemed not conservation worthy.
 The negative impact is, therefore, negligible.
-The cemetery WGD001 is well outside the development footprint and should not be affected by the proposed project.
-Cemeteries WGD002 and especially WGD003 are located adjacent to and within the development footprint Site IV.
-These sites are unfenced and might be affected negatively by construction activities.
-Mitigation and a no-go zone are recommended.
 The probability of the development impacting on palaeontological heritage during the construction phase is regarded as minimal, and the significance of the impact occurring, low.